A Vintage Valentine

 6. Winged Liner

-The long thin winged eyeliner is a popular makeup staple today, but it’s popularity began in the late 1940s.
-For this look, winged liner starts in the middle of the eye and extends outward with a flick.
+The long thin winged eyeliner is a popular makeup staple today, but its popularity began in the late 1940s.
+For this look, the winged liner starts in the middle of the eye and extends outward with a flick.
 Above all, the trick is to keep the liner thin.
-In the 40s and 50s specifically, black eyeliner was meant for dark haired ladies, where as brown liner was meant for those with lighter hair.
+In the 40s and 50s specifically, black eyeliner was meant for dark-haired ladies, whereas brown liner was meant for those with lighter hair.

-1957 eye wing makeup - A Vintage Valentine
+1957 eye wing makeup - Evergreen Vintage Makeup and Hair Trends

 Vintage Beauty Products We Love!

-Generally, these beauty tips will start you off with achieving your vintage look.
-Meanwhile, to get you started on some essential beauty products for your vintage look, we’ve dug back in the archives.
+Generally, these beauty tips will start you off by achieving your vintage look.
+Meanwhile, to get you started on some essential beauty products for your vintage look, we’ve dug back into the archives.
 All the way back, to 1925!

 Revlon Fire & Ice Lipstick

-Revlon Fire Ice Lipstick - A Vintage Valentine
+Revlon Fire Ice Lipstick - Evergreen Vintage Makeup and Hair Trends

-Originally launched in 1952, this lipstick remains a favorite amongst fans
+Originally launched in 1952, this lipstick remains a favorite among fans

 Yardley Lily of the Valley Eau De Toilette

-Yardley Lily Valley Eau De Toilette - A Vintage Valentine
+Yardley Lily Valley Eau De Toilette - Evergreen Vintage Makeup and Hair Trends

 A timeless classic retailing for only $20!